 To fuel my photography obsession I recently purchased my first full-frame camera.
 After “lusting” over the Sony alpha series for many (many) months, I finally broke down and purchased the Sony a7 early this year.
-If you’re contemplating a new camera purchase, check out this post from the broke backpacker on choosing a travel camera.

 We travel with a small Sony waterproof camera.
 It’s shock-resistant so it’s great for the girls, and waterproof enough that we can use it snorkelling and for the beach.

 We also travel with a GoPro.
 Of course, it’s good for more than just under the water, but that’s one of our favourite uses for it.
 We also use it for action shots and Randy likes to wear it when we’re just wandering around

 The GoPro Bag